USDA-FSA/fsa-design-system/visual-style/typography/index.md

 #### HTML

-If SASS is not an option, these CSS Utilities will reset list styles.
+If Sass is not an option, these CSS Utilities will reset list styles.

 ##### Unordered list